bleur-org/templates/README.md

 nix flake init --template github:xinux-org/templates#example
 ```

-or you can indicate location where it should be boostrapped:
+the command above bootstrap project in current directory, or you can indicate location where it should be boostrapped:

 ```shell
 nix flake new --template github:xinux-org/templates#example ./my-cool-project